 Cross-references to other businesses are indicated by adding ‘(qv)’ after the relevant name.
 Addresses are taken from annual publications such as trade directories or periodicals except where monthly or daily publications or precisely dated documents are available.
 No adjustment has been made to street addresses to allow for the situation that many directories were compiled late in the year preceding the title date.
 This means that a supplier may have begun and ended business a year earlier than indicated here.
 Overlaps and gaps in date sequences for addresses reflect the availability of evidence.
 Many streets were renamed and sometimes renumbered in the 19th century and as far as possible this is indicated in the listings.

-Acknowledgements: With many thanks to Duncan James for generously providing detailed information on works by individual 19th-century bronze founders and to Peter Malone, who shared his research on plaster figure makers, leading to the inclusion in this directory of Brugiotti, Caproni, Cockaine, Franchi, Landi, Sani and Vago.
+With many thanks to Duncan James for generously providing detailed information on works by individual 19th-century bronze founders, to Peter Malone, who shared his research on plaster figure makers, leading to the inclusion in this resource of Brugiotti, Caproni, Cockaine, Franchi, Landi, Sani and Vago, and to Bruno Caproni who provided information on the birth and christening at Barga of various figure makers.
 With thanks also to Ian Jenkins and Steve Parlanti.
-Other names which stand out for their pioneering work include Terry Cavanagh and Sir Timothy Clifford.
-Acknowledgement is also made to researchers named in individual directory entries.
+Others whose pioneering work stands out include Terry Cavanagh and Sir Timothy Clifford.
+Acknowledgement is also made to researchers named in individual entries.
 At the National Portrait Gallery, Olivia Oldroyd undertook initial work as an intern into various sources including the account book of Fernando Meacci.
 Thanks are also due to Carol Morgan at the Institution of Civil Engineers and to James Sutton and Marjorie Trusted at the Victoria and Albert Museum.

-Attention is drawn to three projects, the pioneering series of volumes, Public Sculpture of Britain, published by Liverpool University Press from 1997, Ingrid Roscoe’s A Biographical Dictionary of Sculptors in Britain, 1660-1851 (2009), being made available online, and the project, Mapping the Practice and Profession of Sculpture in Britain and Ireland 1851-1951, jointly undertaken by the University of Glasgow, the Victoria and Albert Museum and the Henry Moore Institute, available online from February 2011 at http://sculpture.gla.ac.uk/index.php.
+Attention is drawn to three projects, the pioneering series of volumes, Public Sculpture of Britain, published by Liverpool University Press from 1997, Ingrid Roscoe’s A Biographical Dictionary of Sculptors in Britain, 1660-1851 (2009), available online, and the project, Mapping the Practice and Profession of Sculpture in Britain and Ireland 1851-1951, jointly undertaken by the University of Glasgow, the Victoria and Albert Museum and the Henry Moore Institute, available online at http://sculpture.gla.ac.uk/index.php.